-Dark Chocolate Bundt Cake with Blood Oranges and a Chocolate Ganache icing.
-Simple, moist, flavorful and absolutely scrumptious!
+Dark Chocolate Bundt Cake drizzled with silky chocolate ganache.
+Simple, moist, flavorful, and absolutely scrumptious!
+Video.

-Is it possible to weave a love spell into food?
+Is it possible to weave a spell of love into the food we cook?
 I’d like to believe so. 😉

 Ingredients in Dark Chocolate Bundt Cake

-- 2 cups all-purpose flour ( or fine pastry flour)
+- all-purpose flour ( or fine pastry flour)

 How to make Dark Chocolate Bundt Cake

-Butter the bundt pan very well (take your time to do this well) then dust with cocoa powder, knocking out excess.
+Butter the bundt pan well (take your time to do this well), then dust with cocoa powder, knocking out excess.

-Heat coffee, orange juice, zest, orange liquor, vanilla, butter, in a medium heavy saucepan over moderate heat, whisking, until butter is melted, then whisk in a cup of cocoa powder.
+Heat coffee, orange juice, zest, orange liqueur, vanilla, butter, in a medium saucepan over moderate heat, whisking, until butter is melted, then whisk in a cup of cocoa powder.

 Remove from heat, then add both kinds of sugar and whisk until dissolved, about 1 minute.
 Let cool.